-Sweeping sandy bays, secret coves and dramatic cliffs combine to create the Algarve’s picture-perfect holidays.
-Every year, holidaymakers while away their time here, exploring everything this 125-mile-long stretch of shoreline has to offer.
+Sweeping sandy bays, secret coves and dramatic cliffs combine to create the perfect Algarve villa holiday.
+Every year, holidaymakers explore everything the Algarve's 125-mile-long stretch of shoreline has to offer.

-Villa Plus has over 200 holiday villas available in Portugal, all Algarve-based, offering everything you could want from a villa stay.
+Villa Plus has around 200 holiday villas in Algarve, offering everything you could want from a villa stay.
 From centrally located properties and countryside retreats, to 2-bed villas for couples and 8 bedroom options for large groups, there is an impressive selection of properties available.
-Our Algarve villas are available across 21 resorts, so you can take your pick from bedrooms with beach views at Gale, family-friendly stays in Albufeira or traditional Portuguese breaks in the town of Loulé.
+Our villas in the Algarve are available across 21 resorts, so you can take your pick from bedrooms with beach views at Gale, family-friendly stays in Albufeira or traditional Portuguese breaks in the town of Loulé.
 Villa Plus also offers villas at a range of hotel resorts across the Algarve via VP Resorts, for customers who want the best of both a hotel resort and a villa holiday.

 The landscape and light are an artist’s dream and if photography is your thing, you will be kept very busy!
 There is plenty here to delight a real foodie, and if you love wine, there are vineyards to discover, including the one owned by Sir Cliff Richard.
 If you love bird-watching, flora and fauna, you will be very impressed with the Ria Formosa Natural Park.

-Whatever your passion, we are sure you will love the Algarve!
+Whatever your passion, we are sure you will love an Algarve villa holiday.

 A villa holiday in Albufeira, the most popular resort in the Algarve, has it all.
 The lovely beaches and ideal climate combine with a rich history and culture to give a great all-round holiday experience.
 There is also a fantastic choice of shops, excellent sports, nightlife and a family-friendly atmosphere.